alykkehoy/Robotics/README.md

 ## Lab 02
 #### Goal
-reate a PID controll robot to follow the walls
+Create a PID controll robot to follow the walls.